Zine Series: Self-Storage

 Self-Storage Vol. 3

 Vol. 3 remains my favorite in terms of ink drawings.
 Each drawing was made with a different non-traditional brush, including a silicon baster, false eyelashes, synthetic doll hair, a ball of twine, various sponges, feathers, pom poms, and a toothbrush, to name a few.
+View the full series of ink drawings here.

 Volume 3 Fan.JPG